How to Do Cheap Soundproofing

 The Blackout sound blocking curtains are perfect for office, bedroom, living room and more when you soundproof a room.
 Or if you want less noise coming in from the window.
 The Acoustic Curtains also blocks out 99 percent of the light.

 Since the heat and cool entering and leaving the window is reduced.
 In turn the utility cost is also reduced.
-Soundproof Thermal Blackout Curtains are easy to install and cost effective.
+Buy Soundproof Thermal Blackout Curtains, because they are easy to install and cost effective.
 They really pay for themselves with smaller heating and cooling bills.

 Some Informational Source YouTube